-Australian writer and academic Jesse Blackadder was the recipient of the Australian Antarctic Arts Fellowship in 2011.
-She was also awarded a Fellowship in 2018 collaboration with Jane Allen.
+Blackadder was the recipient of the Australian Antarctic Arts Fellowship in 2011.
+She was awarded a second Fellowship in 2018, in collaboration with television writer, producer and creator Jane Allen.

-Ms Blackadder used her 2011 Fellowship to work on several projects but in particular to research an historic novel about Ingrid Christensen, the first woman to see Antarctica.
-Her novel offers glimpses into the life of a woman on an Antarctic whaling ship in the 1930s.
+Jesse Blackadder used her 2011 Fellowship to work on several projects at Davis research station.
+In particular, she researched an historic novel about Ingrid Christensen, the first woman to see Antarctica.
+Her novel, Chasing the Light, offers glimpses into the life of a woman on an Antarctic whaling ship in the 1930s.
 It also tells the story of how exploitative whaling devastated populations in the Southern Ocean.

-Ms Blackadder shared the experiences of her Antarctic trip through social media, magazine articles, as a subject for her academic project, presentations and lectures, including a talk at the State Library of New South Wales (January 24, 2012).
-Her article ‘Heroines on the Ice’ about female experiences of Antarctica appeared in Australian Geographic in March 2013.
-Jesse’s essay ‘The first woman and the last dog in Antarctica’ won the 2012 Guy Morrison Prize for Literary Journalism.
+Jesse Blackadder shared the experiences of her Antarctic trip through social media, magazine articles, as a subject for her academic project, presentations and lectures.
+These included a talk at the State Library of New South Wales (January 24, 2012).
+Her article Heroines on the Ice about female experiences of Antarctica was published in Australian Geographic in March 2013.
+Jesse’s essay The first woman and the last dog in Antarctica won the 2012 Guy Morrison Prize for Literary Journalism.